TheWorkflowAcademy/Download-and-Upload-Files-From-and-To-ZohoCRM-File-Upload-Fields/README.md

 }
 ```

-## Additional Tip - How to Delete Files from File Upload Field
+## Additional Tip - How to Delete Files from File Upload Fields
 While we're on the topic of file upload fields, here's a quick code you can use to remove existing files from a file upload field.
 A recent use case for this is an automation where we needed to replace a contract document with the signed copy when the contract gets signed.

 ```